patwii/petanque-academy/docs/en/testimonials.md

 > *"I've read sports psychology books before, but they're always too general or too academic.
 The Goal Template and Diary Template from Pétanque Academy are exactly what I needed—practical, specific to pétanque, and immediately usable.*
 >
-> *I printed the goal template, filled it out, and had a clear 3-month development plan in 30 minutes.
+> *I used the goal template and had a clear 3-month development plan in 30 minutes.
 The diary template helps me track not just results but mental performance.
 These tools are gold."*

-**— Carlos R., Tournament Player, Spain**
+**— Tournament Player, Spain**

 ---